emdorgan/readme-generator/README.md

 ## Getting Started

-Requires node.js installed
+* Requires node.js installed
-Requires access to a terminal viewer (such as gitbash)
+* Requires access to a terminal viewer (such as gitbash)
+* Requires use to run 'npm install'
+* requires the user to run 'node index.js"

 ## Screenshots